Testing in Odoo ERP

 Based on how testing is achieved, there are two more types of testing techniques :

-- Static testing – Most cost effective testing technique.
-It can be done through reviewing the documents and source code, inspection, walk-through.
+- Static testing – Most cost-effective testing technique.
+It can be done through reviewing the documents and source code, inspection, and walk-through.

 - Dynamic testing – More advanced technique of testing.
 Developer/ Tester write programs.
 These programs are supplied with automated test tool(s), and the received output is examined.